Red Wings vs. Bruins Player Props Betting Odds

 David Pastrnak Props

-One of Boston's most productive offensive players this season is Pastrnak, who has 10 points (six goals, four assists) and plays an average of 18:14 per game.
+One of Boston's top contributing offensive players this season is Pastrnak, who has 14 points (eight goals, six assists) and plays an average of 19:24 per game.

 Pastrnak Recent Games